We provide on-going planning to prevent and prepare for large-scale emergencies in Maricopa County. On a daily basis we:

 - Develop and maintain the Multi-Jurisdictional Hazard Mitigation Plan (MJHMP), a preventative plan to reduce the risk to people and property.

-- Maintain and test communications and warning systems to ensure rapid and accurate notification of impending emergencies.
+- Maintain and test communications and warning systems to ensure rapid and accurate notifications.
 Provide preparedness information to residents of Maricopa County via public outreach events and social media

-- Coordinate response and recovery activities implementing emergency response plans during and after emergencies.
+- Coordinate response and recovery activities during and after emergencies.

 What is Emergency Management?

 Emergency Management is a system of plans designed to handle large-scale emergencies and disasters.
-Emergency Management is divided into four parts or phases: mitigation (prevention), preparedness, response and recovery.
-In the event that a disaster does occur, Emergency Management acts to coordinate response personnel and resources to address immediate damage and assists in recovery efforts to return the community back to its pre-disaster state.
+We are divided into four parts or phases: mitigation (prevention), preparedness, response and recovery.
+In the event that a disaster occurs, we will coordinate response personnel and resources to address existing damage and assist in recovery efforts to return the community back to its pre-disaster state.

-Watch "The Essential Emergency Manager" by the NY-NJ-CT-PA Regional Catastrophic Planning Team for a great description of how Emergency Management works.
+Watch "The Essential Emergency Manager" video for a great description of how Emergency Management works.